Luiz - Fotolia

 Oracle releases Database 8i, 9i

 Two major versions of Oracle's database arrived in 1998 and 2001.
-Oracle Database 8i was the first written with a heavy emphasis on web applications -- the "i" stood for Internet.
+Oracle Database 8i was the written with a heavy emphasis on web applications -- the "i" stood for Internet.

-Then Oracle 9i introduced the feature Real Application Clusters (RAC) for high-availability scenarios.
+Then Oracle 9i the feature Real Application Clusters (RAC) for high-availability scenarios.
 RAC is a widely popular and lucrative database option for Oracle, one it has held very close to date.
 RAC is only supported and certified for use on Oracle's cloud service at this time.

 With the 9i update, Oracle made a concerted effort to improve the database's administrative tooling, said Curt Monash, founder of Monash Research in Acton, Mass.